crownstone/website/34-indoor-positioning.md

 - To **train** the Crownstones by walking a few rounds in a specific room.
 - To have **bluetooth enabled** in your smartphone.

-{% include snippets/two-cols-text-img-blue-bg-end img='/images/indoor-positioning/layout.jpg' img-alt='layout'%}
+{% include snippets/two-cols-text-img-end background="blue" img='/images/indoor-positioning/layout.jpg' img-alt='layout'%}

 {% include snippets/full-width-container-end %}